noah-goldman/noah-goldman.github.io/Blog-Post-3.md

 ### Roadblocks encountered thus far

-In terms of the technical work/data analysis I feel very up to date.
-As for the proposal and science side of things, I am actually quite worried.
-I feel as though I don't quite understand how to put everything together
+Besides little bits such as the wrong normalization mentioned above, and looking forward to the shifting and stacking step (see bottom of post) I feel very caught up in terms of the technical side of things for the project, and have encountered very few stumbling blocks on the way.

 ## Revisit Science